 - Restaurant Barr in Copenhagen has had three Michelin inspectors visiting, according to chef Thorsten Schmidt.
 Sounds like the Noma-family might have done it again … Update: It was only a Michelin plate this time.

 - Apparently, Bjørn Svensson from restaurant Galt in Oslo is on his way to Copenhagen.
 That should be a safe sign for a star coming his way yet another time (he has previously held one star at both restaurant Oscarsgate and restaurant Fauna).
 Update: He did!

 - Restaurant Jordnær outside Copenhagen is present at the event.
 Probably means one star.
 Update: Yup!

 - Restaurant Memu in Vejle is present at the event.
 Previously predicted to get a star by the Danish food blogger Rasmus Palsgård.
-Update: This was a red herring.
+Update: They did not.

 Restaurant ORA was not announced as a new star at the award, despite the fact that chef Sasu Laukkonen closed his old one-Michelin starred restaurant Chef & Sommelier, and re-opened with a new name and concept.

 Follow Us on Social Media YouTube Anders Husa & Kaitlin Orr Instagram @andershusa @carnivorr Facebook Foodie Stories by Anders Husa Carnivorr